World Series: Late 2010s: Cubs end their 108-year title drought, Dodgers and Astros dominance, Astros sign-stealing scandal

 In 2016, the Chicago Cubs ended their 108-year long drought without a World Series title by defeating the Cleveland Indians in seven games, rallying from a 3–1 Series deficit in the process.
 That extended Cleveland's World Series title drought to 68 years and counting – the Indians last won the Series in 1948 – now the longest title drought in the major leagues.
 At the series' conclusion, numerous outlets listed Game 7 as an instant classic, and the entire Series as one of the greatest of all time.

 Beginning in 2017, home-field advantage in the World Series was awarded to the league champion team with the better regular-season win–loss record.
 If both league champions have the same record, the tie-breaker is a head-to-head record, and if that does not resolve it, the second tie-breaker is the best divisional record.
-This change became the last championship series in the three major North American professional sports leagues to be awarded home advantage from the teams with the better regular season record since the NBA Finals in basketball and the Stanley Cup Finals in ice hockey.
+This change became the last championship series in the three major North American professional sports leagues to be awarded home advantage from the teams with the better regular season record since the NBA Finals in basketball and the Stanley Cup Final in ice hockey.

-The Houston Astros won the 2017 World Series in seven games in L.A. against the Los Angeles Dodgers on November 1, 2017, winning their first World Series since their creation in 1962.
-That title came under controversy two years later in the aftermath of Houston Astros sign stealing scandal, which implicated the team in engaging in an elaborate scheme involving the use of technology to steal the pitching signs of opposing teams during the 2017 and 2018 seasons.
+The Houston Astros won the 2017 World Series in seven games in L.A. against the Los Angeles Dodgers on November 1, 2017, winning their first World Series since their creation in 1962 and since transferring to the American League in 2013.
+This World Series also marked the beginning of an era in Major League Baseball, since every subsequent series, except 2023, would feature either the Astros or the Dodgers.
+The Astros' title came under controversy two years later in the aftermath of their sign stealing scandal, which implicated the team engaged in an elaborate scheme involving the use of technology to illegally steal the pitching signs of opposing teams during the 2017 and 2018 seasons.

 The Boston Red Sox won the 2018 World Series, defeating the Los Angeles Dodgers in five games for their fourth title since 2004.
-Game 3 of the series, the only game Boston lost, was an 18-inning game, which was the longest in World Series history.
+Game three of the series, the only game Boston lost, was an 18-inning game, which was the longest in World Series history.

-In 2019, the Washington Nationals defeated the Houston Astros in seven games.
+In 2019, the Washington Nationals defeated the Houston Astros in seven games, becoming the first team to win the World Series without winning a home game and the first Washington, DC team to win the series since the 1924 Washington Senators.
 It was the first seven-game World Series in which the road team won every game.
-The Nationals achieved a couple of historical milestones: becoming the first team to win the World Series without winning a home game and bringing the title back to the capital for the first time since 1924.

 With the Nationals' appearance in the World Series in 2019, the Seattle Mariners are left as the only active MLB franchise to never appear in the World Series.